aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

             mtu: < mtu - should only be used for platforms supporting mtu per subinterface >

         # Dictionary of static routes | Optional.
-        # This will create static routes inside the tenant VRF, if none specified, all l3leafs that carry the VRF also get the static routes.
+        # This will create static routes inside the tenant VRF.
+        # If nodes are not specified, all l3leafs that carry the VRF will also be applied the static routes.
         # If a node has a static route in the VRF, redistribute static will be automatically enabled in that VRF.
-This automatic behaviour can be
-        # overridden non-selectively with the redistribute_static knob for the VRF.
+        # This automatic behavior can be overridden non-selectively with the redistribute_static knob for the VRF.
         static_routes:
           - destination_address_prefix: < IPv4_address/Mask >
             gateway: < IPv4_address >